 Fully online course work offers a flexible, interactive experience that fits into your busy life.

-With employment growth rates over 7%, now is the time to move up in your engineering career.
+With high employment growth rates, now is the time to move up in your engineering career.

-Engineering master’s graduates can earn a median salary of over $88k.
+Engineering master’s graduates can earn a higher average salary.

 Are you ready to take the next step in your engineering career?
 Learn more about our online engineering programs and how you can join the ranks of fearless engineers at Mizzou.